folio-org/stripes-components/lib/IconButton/readme.md

-to | string or object | accepts `to` prop similar to `<Link>` from `react-router` [Details for `<Link>`](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/api/Link.md). badgeCount | string / number | Display a small number badge on the IconButton id | string | Adds an id attribute to the button ariaLabel | string | Adds an aria label to the button autoFocus | bool | If this prop is `true`, component will automatically focus on mount | |
+to | string or object | accepts `to` prop similar to `<Link>` from `react-router` [Details for `<Link>`](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/api/Link.md). badgeCount | string / number | Display a small number badge on the IconButton id | string | Adds an id attribute to the button innerClassName | string | Apply a custom class name to the inner element of the component ariaLabel | string | Adds an aria label to the button autoFocus | bool | If this prop is `true`, component will automatically focus on mount | |